Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling

-Then we have the following theorem: \begin{Theorem} For any undirected graph $\mathcal{G}=\{\mathcal{V}, \mathcal{E}\}$, given a mapping $f_{\text{GAT}}$ defined by \eqref{Eq: GAT}, if the attention coefficients $\alpha_{ij}$ are symmetric, i.e., $\alpha_{ij}=\alpha_{ji}$.
-Then $f_{\text{GAT}}(\cdot, \mathbf{x})$ is a contraction mapping for any initial node embeddings. \begin{proof} \textit{The proof can be found in the appendix of \cite{zhang2024ageminimal}.} \end{proof} \end{Theorem} \begin{Remark} (i) According to Banach's fixed-point theorem \cite{agarwal2018banach}, the mapping $f_{\text{GAT}}(\mathbf{H}, \mathbf{x})$ has a unique fixed point, meaning that the GAT can map the node features to a stable state; (ii) GAT can be regarded as a dimension-reduction technique with the ability to capture the importance of nodes; (iii) the output of GAT can be perceived as a noisy representation of the network state, which can be effectively leveraged in reinforcement learning (RL) methods. \end{Remark}
+Then we have the following theorem: \begin{Theorem} For any undirected graph $\mathcal{G}=\{\mathcal{V}, \mathcal{E}\}$, given a mapping $f_{\text{NGAT}}$ defined by \eqref{Eq: NGAT}, if the attention coefficients $\alpha_{ij}$ are symmetric, i.e., $\alpha_{ij}=\alpha_{ji}$.
+Then $f_{\text{NGAT}}(\cdot, \mathbf{x})$ is a contraction mapping for any initial node embeddings. \end{Theorem} The proof of the above theorem can be found in the appendix. \begin{Remark} (i) According to Banach's fixed-point theorem \cite{agarwal2018banach}, the mapping $f_{\text{NGAT}}(\mathbf{H}, \mathbf{x})$ has a unique fixed point, meaning that the NGAT can map the node features to a stable state; (ii) NGAT can be regarded as a dimension-reduction technique with the ability to capture the importance of nodes; (iii) the output of NGAT can be perceived as a noisy representation of the network state, which can be effectively leveraged in reinforcement learning (RL) methods. \end{Remark}